Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Summary and conclusions

-These findings have important implications for lightning research.
-Despite physical differences in initiation environments (e.g., the presence of free charges in upward lightning from the conducting ground and tower, versus initiation within the thundercloud for downward lightning), the demonstrated similarities between upward and downward lightning initiation processes suggest common underlying physical mechanisms, especially in the case of high-altitude initiated upward flashes, where the breakdown voltage is similar, as in the case of the S\"antis tower.
-Furthermore, our validation of the field--current relationship provides quantitative support for the \cite{kaspar_model_2017} model of PBPs.
+These conclusions should be viewed in light of several limitations.
+The number of flashes with complete current, field, and high-speed video records is small, and the association of individual pulses with specific luminous features is constrained by camera spatio-temporal resolution.
+It is also important to acknowledge that in-cloud PBPs in downward flashes occur under different geometry, altitude, and ambient conditions than those near the tip of a grounded tower, which may influence breakdown thresholds, streamer inception, and leader stepping dynamics.
+Although the present findings are not meant to be interpreted as evidence of identical discharge physics under all atmospheric conditions, they nevertheless have important implications for lightning research: despite physical differences in initiation environments (e.g., the presence of free charges in upward lightning from the conducting ground and tower, versus initiation within the thundercloud for downward lightning), the demonstrated similarities between upward and downward negative leaders suggest common underlying physical mechanisms, especially in the case of high-altitude initiated upward flashes, where the breakdown voltage is similar, as in the case of the S\"antis tower.

-Perhaps most significantly, this study demonstrates that simultaneous current and electric field measurements, combined with high-speed camera observations of upward positive flashes can provide valuable insights into the initiation and development of downward negative flashes.
-The direct current measurements obtainable in tower-initiated upward leader pulses, when combined with electric field observations, offer a unique window into the still-debated lightning initiation processes that cannot be observed through conventional field measurements of downward lightning alone.

-Future studies with more video and/or interferometric data, along with modelling efforts, are recommended to explore the distinct physical origins of these pulse types.
-Emphasis should be placed on expanding this dataset to include more events with complete measurement sets (particularly for Category B pulses), to further refine our understanding of the mechanisms underlying these processes and their implications for lightning initiation theory.